 English, Math and Foreign Language Placement Testing

 Placement Testing is required of most new freshman students and those transfer students who have not successfully completed college level English or math courses; it is also required of all new students who have taken more than one year of French, Spanish or Chinese.
 In order to enroll in any English, Math, French, Spanish or Chinese course, the placement test process must be completed prior to registration.
 The placement examinations are intended to assess a student’s level of proficiency in the written use of English, as well as a student’s mathematical competency level.
 The French, Spanish and Chinese placement examinations test reading skill, vocabulary and grammar.
-The objective is to place a student into courses that commensurate with the student’s level of competency.
+The objective is to place a student into courses that are commensurate with the student’s level of competency.
 Students are required to register for the course level in which they are placed.
 In some cases, further testing may be required.

 English and Math Placement

 Most freshman students are required take the placement test prior to registering for an English course or Math course.
 Students who have taken the Advanced Placement Program Exam and received College Board AP credit should consult with an academic advisor.
 Mandatory placement is in effect for all mathematics courses numbered MTH 115 through 127, 151, and 167 through 181.Students become eligible to take one of these courses by achieving a suitable score on the Math Placement Examination, or by passing the prerequisite course at Cleveland State University OR another university or community college.

 Transfer Students who have completed and received transfer credit for at least one three-credit hour course in Freshman English, or college level math courses are not required to take Placement Examinations.
 They should consult with their academic advisor to select appropriate coursework based on transfer credit applicability.